Robust Queueing for Single-Server Queues with Abandonment: A First Robust Queueing Algorithm

+Part~(1) of Theorem~\ref{Thm:RQ_HT} identifies the parameter range in which patience times are asymptotically long relative to the load gap, so that abandonment becomes negligible and the system behaves as a single-server queue without abandonment.
 Part~(2) of Theorem~\ref{Thm:RQ_HT} characterizes the regime in which the patience-time distribution influences the heavy-traffic scaling.
 In the canonical Markovian case $M/M/1{+}M$, one has $k=1$ (so $h=1/2$) and $F'(0)\neq 0$.
 Diffusion limits for queues with abandonment were established for the Markovian model in \citet{ward2003diffusion} and generalized to $GI/GI/1{+}GI$ in \citet{ward2005diffusion}.
 We restate the relevant result below.
+Let $Z^\alpha(\cdot)$ denote the (steady-state) virtual waiting time process under abandonment scaling parameter $\alpha$, and define the diffusion-scaled process $\tilde Z^\alpha(t)\triangleq \alpha^{1/2} Z^\alpha(\alpha^{-1}t)$.